richardkwo/bayesian-echo-chamber/README.md

-├── data                              a collection of datasets ├── results                           results are produced here │   ├── 12-angry-men-analytics.Rmd    generating report from result │   └── Makefile                      compile a html report from R markdown ├── src
+├── data                              a collection of datasets ├── results                           results are produced here │   ├── 12-angry-men-analytics.Rmd    generating report from result │   └── Makefile                      compile an html report from R markdown ├── src
 │   ├── bec.py                        main "Bayesian echo chamber" class
 │   ├── bec_sampler.py                a wrapper of the sampler of bec